melktr/MCA-2022/README.md

 The first part of this week's task was to export our MuseScore files from last week to a MusicXML file, and from it to an MEI file.
 Both can be accessed through the links below.

-Download the MusicXML file [here](https://drive.google.com/file/d/1Tl6QxiRHQtomofGqelauh-jKVfzgbjgD/view?usp=sharing](https://drive.google.com/file/d/1xFOhRuUjEBtHv6g4OB4z01GJqvTccfVm/view?usp=sharing) )   CHANGE LINK!!
+View the MusicXML file [here](https://github.com/melktr/MCA-2022/blob/master/Labs/WEEK%203/XA%C6%A7%20musescore.musicxml)

 View the MEI file [here](https://github.com/melktr/MCA-2022/blob/master/data/XAS.mei)